Money Club for Young Adults

 Wealth tip: The longer you can put of vehicle ownership the better off you will be financially.
 By a lot!
 But the key is to save and invest the difference.

 The cost of vehicle ownership is much higher than most people think.
-Ratehub estimates it costs $1,387/month or $16,644/year to own the average car in Canada in 2024.
+Ratehub estimated it cost $1,373/month or $16,476/year to own the average car in Canada in 2025.
 Remember, this is the amount after-tax.
-This is the same as $25,600 before-tax (assuming a 35% tax rate).
+You need to make $22,000 (gross) to have $16,500 available to spend (assuming a 25% tax rate).
 Is that what you would have estimated?
 To read more click here.

 CAA Driving Costs Calculator